ttrotto/3pg/README.md

 **On Linux**:
 - running ./run_tests.sh will build the project with the testing folder and run the unit tests.
-Running ./make_build.sh will build only the project in Release mode.
+Running ./make_build.sh will build only the project.
 - if you get an error like 'GLIBCXX_3.4.31/32 not found', you probably need to update libstdc++6
  ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test